|

 Get your copy of the Net Worth Calculator here.

 For us, YNAB has been a game changer.
-Its Rule No. 4, “Age Your Money”, teaches you how to get one month ahead on bills by budgeting with last month’s income so you stop living paycheck-to-paycheck.
-More importantly, YNAB offers a system that feels effortless instead of overwhelming.
-If YNAB isn’t your style, check out The Best Budget Apps for 2025.
+Its Rule No. 4, “Age Your Money”, is built around the idea of budgeting with last month’s income — the core skill behind getting one month ahead on bills.
+More importantly, it gives you a clear system that feels supportive instead of overwhelming.

 You can start by transferring savings into a separate account—or even better, automate the process so you don’t touch the money.
 Month by month, your buffer will grow until it equals a full month of expenses.
 That’s when you’ve officially broken free from living paycheck-to-paycheck.